angrypirate33/blackjack/README.md

     - https://www.zapsplat.com

 ## Geetting Started
-Game can be accessed at. <LINK TO GAME>
+Game can be accessed at https://angrypirate33.github.io/blackjack/.

 1) Enter wager in input box, either via keyboard or built-in up and down arrows.
 2) When desired wager amount is entered, click "Place Bet" to start the hand.